julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_server.md

 ---
 title: anyquery server
-description: Learn how to use the anyquery server command in AnyQuery.
+description: Learn how to use the anyquery server command in Anyquery.
 ---

 Lets you connect to anyquery remotely